Claus Lessmann

 Claus Lessmann (born 11 September 1960) is a German heavy metal musician and former lead singer of heavy metal band Bonfire.
-He was the only member and the only singer of Bonfire to have appeared on all of the band's albums.
+He is the only member and singer of Bonfire to have appeared on all of the band's albums through 2015, when he left Bonfire.
 Lessmann was also one of the two original members of the band until January 2015, the other being lead guitarist Hans Ziller.
 Before joining Bonfire in 1978, he was in the bands Ginger and Sunset.
 He is currently the vocalist for Phantom 5.
 Phantom 5 has released two albums.